 My first degree is from Syracuse University in Newspaper Journalism and Latin American Studies with a minor in Spanish and my second degree is from University of North Florida in Physical Therapy.
 I am a licensed physical therapist specializing in Neonatal Development and Feeding and Pediatric Physical Therapy.
 I have practiced within the Neonatal Intensive Care setting for over ten years and have also worked with pediatric patients in inpatient, outpatient, pediatric intensive care unit and outpatient lactation settings to include all developmental care and wound care.
 I am Neurodevelopmentally (NDT)/Bobath Trained in the Eight Week Course of the Treatment of Children with Cerebral Palsy (for more information please see http://www.ndta.org), am a trained provider of Debra Beckman’s Oral Motor Assessment and Intervention, am a Certified Examiner of Marjorie Palmer’s Neonatal Oral Motor Assessment Scale and have completed the educational requirements for RTS Bereavement Training in pregnancy and newborn loss.
 I have started on a journey learning myofasical release with John Barnes, PT and have taken a course in Brain Gym.
 I have also been an International Board Certified Lactation Consultant (IBCLC) since 2009 and a volunteer breastfeeding counselor since 2004.

 I completed my Foundation Studies in the Arts and Anthroposophy through Antioch University in 2012-2013, which is the basic training one must take before going to Waldorf Teacher Training.
+I have also attended workshops with Suzanne Down, Donna Simmons and Rainbow Rosenbloom of Live Education.
+I have also attended study groups in relation to Waldorf education.
 I co-founded and helped lead a Waldorf homeschooling group in my local area for six years, until 2013.
-I have done public speaking, phone and email consulting, and written articles for publication regarding Waldorf homeschooling.
+I have done public speaking, phone and email consulting, and have written articles and provided interviews for publication regarding Waldorf homeschooling.